altingia/PEA/README.md

-# EAP
+# PEA
-An integrated R toolkit for epitranscriptome data analysis in plants
+An integrated R toolkit for plant epitranscriptome analysis